 - Reduced hiring costs through internal capability development

-- Decreased project costs through more efficient cross-functional work
+- Decreased project costs from more efficient cross-functional work

 - Time savings from reduced coordination overhead